 These early childhood education scholarships have been developed to help address the shortage of Aboriginal early childhood teachers in NSW and ensure children have access to inclusive and culturally appropriate education programs.

-Up to 15 scholarships of up to $20,000 each are offered to support Aboriginal students wishing to complete a four-year equivalent bachelor level early childhood education bachelor degree.
+Up to 15 scholarships of up to $20,000 each are offered to support Aboriginal students wishing to complete a four-year equivalent bachelor level early childhood education teaching qualification (or similar).

 About the scholarship

 The scholarships go beyond financial assistance, with the Department of Education supporting scholarship recipients throughout their studies by linking them with mentoring programs and other support.